 Days 2–3: Lagoons and glaciers

 Carry on east, soaking up some of the most impressive natural sights of Iceland.
-Skaftafell and the Vatnajökull glacier, Europe’s largest glacier, offer you the opportunity to see Iceland’s dazzling scenery up close.
+Skaftafell and the Vatnajökull Glacier, Europe’s largest glacier, offer you the opportunity to see Iceland’s dazzling scenery up close.

-Skaftafell is also home to the Jökulsárlón glacier lagoon, dotted with floating icebergs broken away from the nearby glacier.
+Skaftafell is also home to the Jökulsárlón Glacier Lagoon, dotted with floating icebergs broken away from the nearby glacier.
 These icebergs are later found on the striking Diamond Beach, shining on the black volcanic sands with an otherworldly beauty.

 - Related: Your guide to glaciers in Iceland.